 Snake Oil originally meant a fraudulent health product or a product of unproven medical value.
-Today, Snake Oil, refers to all products with dubious, unverifiable or questionable quality.
+Today, Snake Oil refers to all products with dubious, unverifiable, or questionable quality.
 Logically a snake oil vendor is a person who knowingly sells fraudulent products or is a charlatan or a fraud or a quack.

-Salesmen who sell these products make tall claims of its wonderful powers.
+Salesmen who sell these products make tall claims of their wonderful powers.
 There is usually a lot of hype that accompanies the product.
 The snake oil seller works in tandem with or utilizes the services of paid accomplices who testify to the miraculous powers of the product, quite volubly.

-The origin of the snake oil is from China.
+The origin of snake oil is from China.
 A lot of people believed that rubbing snake oil over sore joints would give instant relief.
 The fame of the Snake Oil and its miraculous powers soon spread to England.
 The people there just laughed off the tall claims made by the promoters of this ‘Wonder Cure’.

 There are two schools of thought regarding how the term came into being.
 The popular theory believes the term has its origin in western US on the basis of a local preparation in which Chinese water snakes were the main ingredients.
 They must have been used by the Chinese workers for the treatment of joint pains.
 The preparation must have reached travelling peddlers (salesmen) with accomplices planted in the crowd to testify to the efficacy of the ‘wonderful medicine’.

 The second hypothesis is that the product originated from the east of the united states.
 Native Americans living in New York and Pennsylvania used to rub petroleum from natural oil seeps over cuts and wounds.
 The product was bottled and sold by the European settlers as a miracle cure for all ailments.
 They called it Seneca oil in recognition of the native tribes of the area.
 This is folk etymology without any evidence to support the claim.